 And Donna Summer's endless song of multiple orgasms, Love to Love You Baby.
 It was a long, lush, relentlessly beated moan about love-making and it cried out for drug enhancement.

 This was the first time, I can recall hearing Phoebe Snow, a non-dance vocalist who wrote her own peculiarly off-beat lyrics and music.
 One of her best songs was the rather weirdly melancholy "Two-Fisted Lover".
 The lyrics contained easily decodable references to drugs (several plaints of "Oh help us, MaryJane" and "He's in his space craft") and the ambiguity of some of the other references ("He gives me two-fisted love") led at least some gay men to hear the song as a sly ballad on the outer limits of sex play.
 This was, of course, the era when the link between Crisco, Mom and apple pie was torpedoed, and Crisco took on whole new erotic image that must have put Betty Crocker's knickers in a twist.

-I think that either Europe must have become more prosperous in the latter half of the Seventies or the U.S. became a cheaper place to visit as I began to notice gay foreign tourists.
-My roommate Tom, who usually socialized down in the Village, met several German and French guys visiting the city and they often stayed with us over the years.
-During that time the gay life of Paris and Munich seemed closer than that of places like Chicago or Denver.
+I think that either Europe must have become more prosperous in the latter half of the Seventies, or the U.S. became a cheaper place to visit as I began to notice gay foreign tourists.
+My roommate Tom, who usually socialized down in the Village, met several German and French guys visiting the city, and they often stayed with us over the years.
+During that time I heard more about the gay life of Paris and Munich than that of places like Chicago or Denver.